calliope-project/calliope/docs/running.md

 !!! note
     If the model definition is not specified (i.e. `model = Model()`), an error is raised.
-    See the example models introduced in the [examples-and-tutorials][] section for information on instantiating a simple model without specifying a custom model configuration.
+    See the example models introduced in the [examples and tutorials](examples/index.md) section for information on instantiating a simple model without specifying a custom model configuration.

 Other ways to load a model in Python are: